Kent 11 Plus Exam Format

 Kent 11 Plus Exam Format Details

 In Kent the Grammar Schools have the same exam.
-The Exam is written by GL and has two papers and mixed within those papers are sections on the following topics.
-For detail on each topic and what is covered click on each subject.
+The Exam is written by GL and comprised of two two tests:

 Preparation for the 11 Plus Exam in Kent